buckaroo-pixel/buckaroo-pixel/README.md

-Hi My name is Imran
+Hello✨ My name is Imran
 ======================

 * 🌍  I'm based in Ingushetia